 - A. Public or private elementary schools. - B. Public parks, playgrounds, community clubs including swimming, tennis and similar recreational facilities, and other public and semi-public uses. - C. Child day-care services for 13 or more children. - D. House of Worship and the reasonable use of the real property for activities customarily associated with the practices of the religious activity, including but not limited to the uses set forth in Section 7.2.407. - E. Assisted living centers, nursing homes and similar institutions.
-These facilities are subject to the development provision for multi-family residential development. - F. Small wind energy systems including compliance with Section 7.2.413.
+These facilities are subject to the development provision for multi-familymultiple family residential development. - F. Small wind energy systems including compliance with Section 7.2.413.
+Small wind energy systems, subject to the provisions in Section 7.2.413.